Quantifying the statistics of CMB-lensing-derived galaxy cluster mass measurements with simulations: Statistics of the CMB lensing cluster mass observable

 The model that we use in the matched filter in order to produce the mock measurements studied in this paper is, as described in Section \ref{sec:obs}, an NFW profile with fixed concentration $c_{500} = 3$ (critical) and truncated at $R_{\mathrm{trunc}} = 5 R_{500}$.
 This was also the model used in \citet{Zubeldia2019}.
 Here we consider a more realistic cluster convergence model, which we write as

 Here, $\kappa_{\mathrm{1h}} (M_{500},z;b,x_{\mathrm{trunc}})$ is the convergence of a truncated NFW profile with a concentration $c_{500} = 2.6$, which is closer to the values reported by \citet{Diemer2015} for the mass and redshift range considered here (see the left panel of their Fig.~2), evaluated at a biased mass $b M_{500}$ and truncated at $R_{\mathrm{trunc}} = x_{\mathrm{trunc}} b^{1/3} R_{500}$.
 The second term in the model convergence, $\kappa_{\mathrm{2h}} (M_{500},z)$, is the two-halo term, which accounts for LSS correlated with the halo.
 We compute it following \citet{OguriH2011} and using the \citet{Tinker2010} model of the halo bias.
 We refer to the model $\kappa_{\mathrm{m}}$ as our fitted truncated NFW+2h model; for comparison purposes, in this section we refer to our original model as our truncated NFW model.
 For each $M_{500}$ bin, we determine $b$ and $x_{\mathrm{trunc}}$ by fitting $\kappa_{\mathrm{m}} (M_{500},z;b,x_{\mathrm{trunc}})$ to the corresponding mean convergence as obtained from our cluster convergence fields.
-More specifically, for each $M_{500}$ bin we obtain a mean convergence map by averaging over the convergence maps of all the clusters within it, and then we azimuthally average this mean convergence map over 40 annuli linearly spaced between the halo centre and an angular radius of $90$\,arcmin (recall that the simulated convergence fields have side lengths of $180\,\text{arcmin}$).
+More specifically, for each $M_{500}$ bin we obtain a mean convergence map by averaging over the convergence maps of all the clusters within it, and then we azimuthally average this mean convergence map over 40 annuli linearly spaced between the halo centre and an angular radius of $90$\,arcmin.
 We then fit for $b$ and $x_{\mathrm{trunc}}$ by minimising the mean square error between this binned convergence and the prediction from our model, $\kappa_{\mathrm{m}} (M_{500},z;b,x_{\mathrm{trunc}})$, taking the variance of each annulus to be inversely proportional to its area.
 The azimuthally-averaged lensing convergence profile as a function of angular separation from the halo centre measured form our cluster convergence fields can be seen in Fig.~\ref{fig:annuli} for three selected $M_{500}$ bins (solid curves) at our two snapshot redshifts, along with the corresponding predictions from our truncated NFW model (dotted curves) and our fitted truncated NFW+2h model (dash-dot curves).
 Visually, the latter model clearly fits the measured average convergence better.
+The fitted values of the two free parameters of this model, $b$ and $x_{\mathrm{trunc}}$, are shown in Figure \ref{fig:fittingprams}.
+The bias, $b$, deviates from $b=1$ (no bias) at the few-percent level, whereas the truncation parameter, $x_{\mathrm{trunc}}$, takes values around $2$, indicating that the two-halo term is already significant at $r \sim 2 R_{500}$.
+We recall that in our truncated NFW model we take $x_{\mathrm{trunc}} = 5$, which means that, through the use of a larger truncation radius, this model partially accounts for the two-halo term contribution within $r = 5 R_{500}$.